Skip to main content

 Curriculum

-To gain a certificate of completion, all courses must be completed with a “B” letter grade or better, and can overlap with degree requirements for the MIA, MPP or MCEPA degrees.
-Students must take two required courses and one elective course:
+All courses must be completed with a “B” or better, and can overlap with your MIA, BA-MIA, MPP, BA-MPP or MCEPA degree requirements.

 Required Courses (students must take two classes; one class from each category below)